nswarner/javaworld/README.txt

 Table of Contents

 	Section 1	- Welcome
 	Section 2	- How do I play JavaWorld?
 (See NOTE) Section 3	- What can I do in JavaWorld?
 	Section 4	- Can I also use this?
 Yes!
+	Section 5	- All the PostScript notes.
+	Appendix A	- TODO
+	Appendix B	- Compiling, Building, and Running JavaWorld

 --------------------------------------------------------------------------------